zmitry/react-guide/Structure.md

 The idea for this structure relies on article https://martinfowler.com/bliki/PresentationDomainDataLayering.html [clean architecture book](https://pdfs.semanticscholar.org/4e0e/958168e6390a26493e2ba599f454de1dfdc2.pdf)

-This structure doesn't forces to use exactly the same folder structure but it shows baseline for good project structure.
+This structure doesn't force to use exactly the same folder structure but it shows the baseline for good project structure.
-This appoach improves
+This approach improves
 - features testability,
-- involving new members into the team - you don't need to focus on the whole app you can just focus on sepearate components and don't think about the rest,
+- involving new members into the team - you don't need to focus on the whole app you can just focus on separate components and don't think about the rest,
-- it reduces scope of developer attention - when you develop single feature there is rare chance of breaking something else.
+- it reduces the scope of developer attention - when you develop a single feature there is a rare chance of breaking something else.
-- Maintain stable complexity path for huge applocations - you don't need to think or even know about other parts of your app if your are focused on single set of features.
+- Maintain a stable complexity path for huge applications - you don't need to think or even know about other parts of your app if you are focused on single set of features.

 ![pic1](https://martinfowler.com/bliki/images/presentationDomainDataLayering/all_top.png)

-Every feature/use-case/module is self contained it has several layers of abstructions: models, view, selectors, pages, etc.
+Every feature/use-case/module is self-contained it has several layers of abstractions: models, view, selectors, pages, etc.
-It also depends on your use case but you might have data access (api) as sepearate entity on top of your app or you can have it per feature.
-Case study shows that it's easier to coodinate data access from single place rather than have it decentralized but it depends on your app.
+It also depends on your use case but you might have data access (API) as separate entity on top of your app or you can have it per feature.
+The case study shows that it's easier to coordinate data access from the single place rather than have it decentralized but it depends on your app.

-The fact that we have all the components files related to concrete feature within single folder it doesn't that we shouldn't have sepearation of concerns.
-Each feature should have layers of abstractions depending on its complexity but you shouldn't white coupled code just because it's single feature.
+The fact that we have all the components files related to concrete feature within a single folder it doesn't that we shouldn't have separation of concerns.
+Each feature should have layers of abstractions depending on its complexity but you shouldn't white coupled code just because it's a single feature.

 ## Project structure

-High level project structure.
+High-level project structure.

 ```
 api